bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-04-15-playground.md

 Monia Douieb _(Abel’s teacher)_
 Michel Israël _(headteacher)_

 Belgium/France 2021
 72 mins

 A New Wave release

-The screening on Thu 21 Apr 18:10 will feature
+The screening on Thu 21 Apr 18:10 will feature  a Q&A with director Laura Wandel
-a Q&A with director Laura Wandel
+<br><br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTYxMDQ4MDldfQ==
+eyJoaXN0b3J5IjpbLTMzMDExNjE1MV19
 -->